ZewoGraveyard/rest-with-zewo/01-introducing-zewo.md

 ## Our first Zewo program

 Zewo is designed to be distributed using swift package manager.
-So, lets startup creating a sample program in order to have a simple startup.
+So, lets start up creating a sample program in order to have a simple start.

 First, we need to create a new software package using swift packager.
 In order to do so, open a terminal and create a directory.
 Assuming that you have _bash_